 The relevant education and experience of each member of the Audit Committee is provided above, under the heading "Directors and Officers".
-The majority of the Audit Committee members are independent of management of the Company as required by the TSXV and each member is financially literate in that each has the ability to read and understand a set of financial statements that present a breadth and level of complexity of accounting issues that are generally comparable to the breadth and complexity of the issues that can reasonably be expected to be raised by the Company's financial statements.
-Each individual has experience managing a publicly listed Company as the Chief Executive Officer and, in that role, reviewing financial statements and reports.
+All of the Audit Committee members are independent of management of the Company as required by the TSX and each member is financially literate in that each has the ability to read and understand a set of financial statements that present a breadth and level of complexity of accounting issues that are generally comparable to the breadth and complexity of the issues that can reasonably be expected to be raised by the Company's financial statements.
+Each individual has experience managing a company as the Chief Executive Officer or in the case of Mr. Beraldo as both the Chief Executive Officer and Chief Financial Officer and, in those roles, reviewing financial statements and reports.
+Mr. Albert Beraldo, Chairman of the Audit Committee is the Financial Expert of the Committee and is a CPA, CA with many years of experience as the Chief Financial Officer of both private and public companies.
+In addition to their experience as Executive Officers, each member of the Audit Committee has experience serving on public company Boards.